Punjabi singer Sidhu Moose Wala shot dead, a day after his security was withdrawn

 “Three people were brought to the hospital, out of which Sidhu Moose Wala was dead,” Ranjeet Rai, a civil surgeon at the hospital said.
 “After giving primary treatment, the two injured have been referred to a higher institute for further treatment.”

+The police are suspecting that gangsters were involved in the attack, The Tribune reported.
+Gangsters based in Canada had recently asked for ransom from many Punjabi artists, according to the newspaper.

-Moose Wala had contested the 2022 Punjab Assembly election on a Congress ticket from Mansa constituency and lost to Aam Aadmi Party leader Vijay Singla.
+Moose Wala had contested the recent Punjab Assembly elections on a Congress ticket from Mansa constituency and lost to Aam Aadmi Party leader Vijay Singla.

 On Friday, Singla was sent to judicial custody for 14 days on corruption charges.